-Values first "If we believe in a compassionate society - and I think most people do...
-Answer the question "our concern should be about the overwhelming majority of people who are being caught up in the currents of unemployment and low incomes."
+Values first "We're a compassionate society Answer the question "so our concern is about the overwhelming majority of people who are being caught up in the currents of unemployment and low incomes."
 Bridge "During Challenge Poverty Week we'll be talking about" Back to talking points "how benefits help free people from the restrictions that poverty puts on their lives, and about how we can redesign our economy to solve poverty for good."